Why the Smartest Electronics Reps Belong to ERA

 Continuing education is a primary focus of ERA.
 Some of the most valuable learning occurs on an informal, rep-to-rep basis among members, but organized activities and easily accessible resources, like the following, are also critical.

-NATIONAL ERA CONFERENCE and Other Events for reps and manufacturers offer how-to and informational programs, workshops and networking focused on sales management, marketing and sales/industry trends.
+ANNUAL CONFERENCE and other events for reps and manufacturers offer how-to and informational programs, workshops and networking focused on sales management, marketing and sales/industry trends.

-ERA WEBINAR LIBRARY – interactive seminars that are also offered every other month.
-They cover a broad range of subjects targeted to rep firm and manufacturer personnel.
+WEBINAR LIBRARY – These interactive seminars cover a broad range of subjects targeted to rep firm and manufacturer personnel.
 The member cost per connection is $65, and a single connection can be used by multiple attendees in one location.
 Audio and PowerPoint files from all ERA Webinars to date are available for purchase at just $20 per program.

 CPMR and CSP PROGRAMS are the standards of rep professionalism.
 ERA members receive tuition discounts on both courses from the Manufacturers’ Representatives Educational Research Foundation (MRERF), which was founded by ERA in 1985 and now includes 30+ associations as sponsors.